 That allowed to spread out everywhere.

-For example, Homo Sapiens was able to hunt mammoths and use their skin for shoes and warm clothing.
+For example, Homo Sapiens were able to hunt mammoths and use their skin for shoes and warm clothing.
 And with those, they could cross the icy Siberian passage to colonize America.

 Homo Sapiens And Their Blood Trail